kolov/notipy/README.md

 What about the fish?
 ======

-The eabb app using *notipy* to stream the Raspberry camera output is still in progress, see progect [goby](https://github.com/kolov/goby) on github.
+The web abb app using *notipy* to stream the Raspberry camera output is still in progress, see project [goby](https://github.com/kolov/goby) on github.